rich-p-rich/english-tutor-django-p4/README.md

 - The accordion explainers - why this feature?
 It is similar to the cards in that it can convey precise information in an extremely concise way, doesn't take up too much room - so is excellent for mobile - and can expand for more information when necessary.
 - The accordion explainers - why even give this information?
 English is very widely spoken, often to a decent standard, and during my teaching career I have often heard the question "Why must I bother with English, I can do it anyway!"
 My answer in those cases is to tie the language skills to particular purposes: yes, your English is good, but would you be comfortable leading a team or writing an essay or dissertation in English?
 What about doing a degree program in English, not just in an English-speaking country, but even in a coutry like Japan?
 And for everyone with a second or third language, there are always gaps to fill or things to improve.
 I have included this information to appeal not just to that sense of ambition to get better, but also to provide practical use-cases where better English skills will be a definite, practical benefit.

-I view the relationship between the two sections as the cards are the top-fold of the website - what people see first - and the accordion elements are the bottom-fold, providing more information for those who are interested.
+I view the relationship between the two sections on the homepage like the front page of a newspaper: the cards are the top-fold of the website - what people see first - and the accordion elements are the bottom-fold, providing more information for those who are interested.

 ## Homepage: modals
 As the CRUD functionality can only be accessed by registered and signed in users, I have added Modals to the two of the cards on the homepage to encourage users to either register or sign-up at relevant calls-to-action.
 Again, these are excellent for mobile devices.